akshit-a9/salary_prediction/README.md

 ## Evolution Across Attempts (1–8)

-Below is a concise, chronological summary of how the pipeline changed across attempts.
-Only the main differences are highlighted.

 - **Attempt 1**
   Initial baseline.
 Merged `cost_of_living.csv` into train and test, applied basic cleaning, log-transformed the target, and used GroupKFold by city.
 Trained LightGBM and CatBoost regressors and blended their predictions with a simple weighted average.